Branimir Jelić: In Germany (1949–1972)

-Insert non-formatted text hereTogether with prominent Croatian exiles, mostly belonging to the former NDH-elite (including his brother Ivan, Mate Frković, Ernest Bauer, Stjepan Buć, and Krunoslav Draganović), Jelić founded the Munich-based Croatian National Committee (Hrvatski narodni odbor, HNO), trying to draw the attention of Western politicians to the Croatian Cause.
+Together with prominent Croatian exiles, mostly belonging to the former NDH elite (including his brother Ivan, Mate Frković, Ernest Bauer, Stjepan Buć, and Krunoslav Draganović), Jelić founded the Munich-based Croatian National Committee (Hrvatski narodni odbor, HNO), trying to draw the attention of Western politicians to their cause.
 In search for political support the HNO came to an agreement with representatives of the former German minority in Croatia.
 By the late 1950s the HNO underwent an ongoing crisis.
-Nevertheless, Jelić, as an exile of the first generation and the publisher of Hrvatska Država (The Croatian State), continued to be an outstanding spokesman among the Croatian independence activists abroad.
+Nevertheless, Jelić, as an exile of the first generation and the publisher of Hrvatska Država (lit.
+'The Croatian State'), continued to be an outstanding spokesman among the Croatian independence activists abroad.
 He obtained German citizenship and participated in right-wing party politics.
 At the beginning of the 1970s he attracted wider attention by claiming Soviet support for his plans of an independent Croatian state.
 In the early 1970s he survived two assassination attempts in West Berlin (most probably organized by the Yugoslav secret service known as UDBA) and died a sudden death after he had returned from a fundraising tour to North America.